adaptive-learning/proso-apps/README.markdown

 	make install|reinstall

-If you want to download javascript dependencies, you have to run Bower:
+If you want to download javascript dependencies, you have to run Bower and grunt:

-	make bower
+	make build-js

-If you want to download javascript dependencies and create a symbolic link to clone of proso-apps-js repository, you have to run Bower (develop):
+If you want to download javascript dependencies and create a symbolic link to clone of proso-apps-js repository, you have to run Bower (develop) and grunt:

-	make bower-develop
+	make build-js-develop

 To run tests: